+So let’s look at the other side of the pendulum, it’s a great place to be.
+In my 22 years of working closely with people in about every situation life has to offer, when it comes to healing, those who had a positive attitude and strong relationships just did better all-around.
+This doesn’t mean that they didn’t have major life issues either!
 Let’s take something as awful as cancer, for instance.
 The fear, the pain, the unknown can tear a person apart.
 However those who are positive and hopeful just seemed to do much better.
 If they were surrounded by loving people, wow!
 The difference always astounded me.
 I think it would be interesting to research.
 I’m sure that type of research been done already, but I’m willing to wager that those who are surrounded by love heal quicker and may suffer less.
 For those that are terminal, yes, one can see death as a healing.
 I know that sounds strange, I guess you have to experience this phenomenon to fully understand.

 Life isn’t all about the full swing of the pendulum, is it?
 For the most part, we spend our lives somewhere in the middle of that swing.
 So I guess the question begs to be asked, “How can I live in a sense of strength, dignity, happiness, love, etc. First off, if you are in a bad hurtful relationship, get out.
 If your boss is an incurable, exhausting ass, start looking for another job!
 If you have issues with your family members, is there a way to avoid the poison?
 Know that there are some situations that you are better away from.
 If you are unsafe, you will not change that individual.